Delaware - The First State

 In any case, when I finally make it back to the East Coast in October, I only had time for a quick stop.
 Hence the rest area.

 There’s plenty of parking, and a nice paved area with trees to sit under if you’re willing to brave the roar of the interstate.
 Inside the large covered courtyard there are clusters of tables occupied by families grabbing a bite.
 The air is heavy with the smell of sugary baked goods, and most of the coin-operated massage chairs are occupied with tired drivers taking a blissful break.
 There’s a souvenir shop selling extortionately-priced healthy snacks and ridiculous postcards that I am seriously tempted by.
 When I go look at the exhibit commemorating the dedication by the Bidens, I realize it was named before he was elected president.
 This was going to be his legacy.
 It seemed a little sad to name a monument to driving after him considering how much he loved taking the train back and forth to DC.
+It’s why he rightly pushed for the massive investments in infrastructure our country needs, even though it wouldn’t be implemented quickly enough for him to get the political credit.
 But maybe the people of Delaware, like me, have some mixed feelings about the man who was their Senator for decades.

 As one of the Senators from Delaware, Biden was very aware of the interests of corporations and banks.
 During his presidency, he pushed for loan forgiveness for student debt, but he did not push for undoing the 2005 bill that led to the ballooning debt burden in the first place.

-Even though going to college has historically paid off in terms of lifetime wages, typically people fresh out of high school don’t have the maturity or perspective to weigh whether a student loan will pay off for them.
+Even though going to college has historically paid off in terms of lifetime wages, it’s a lot to ask of new high school graduates to weigh whether a massive loan is worth it.
 The pitfalls are now well-documented: if you don’t finish, you have the debt without the degree to qualify for a higher-paying job.
 If you pick the wrong major, you might not get a good-paying job.
 If you pick the wrong school, you might not learn what you need to or get the networking support you need.
 If you come out of school with a massive repayment requirement, you have to take a high-paying job rather than taking a risk on a startup or public service.
 If you graduate into a recession, your career progression might be derailed.
+It’s not an easy calculation.

 It gets worse.
-If universities know that students think education pays off and loan companies are offering unlimited money, what incentive do the educators have to deliver efficiently?
+If universities know that students think education pays off and loan companies are offering unlimited money, what incentive do the educators have to keep costs down?
 Why not pay themselves a little more?
 Why not increase the prices?
-This makes it even less likely students will have it be worth it in the future, but it’s not their problem.
-In fact, it makes them seem more desirable to be able to charge such high prices.
-After all, there must be something of value there.
+This makes it even less likely loans are worth it, but it’s not their problem.
+It can make them seem more desirable to be able to charge such high prices.

-The 2005 bankruptcy changes supercharged these incentives, and led to our current student loan problems.
+The 2005 bankruptcy changes supercharged these incentives, and contributed to our current student loan problems.
 Biden supported the bill, and declined to push Congress to reform it even after student loans became a political issue when he was president.
-After all, it benefits large corporations making the loans.
+After all, it benefited large corporations making the loans.
+The current delegation from Delaware, Senators Coons and Blunt Rochester, and Representative McBride, have also had other priorities in serving their constituents, despite student loans being an acknowledged issue within the Democratic party.

 Everyone I have ever met from Delaware has been lovely.
 My friends over the years, the local yarn store employees who tried to help me, the people I met on the road.
-But the economy of the state is geared toward pleasing rich, globally mobile people.
+But the economy of the state is set up to benefit from corporations.
 It’s all too easy to turn a blind eye to the bad behavior of the wealthy.
 This attitude of good for me, bad for everyone else isn’t sustainable.
 Maybe it’s because Delaware is my penultimate state of the fifty that it hits me especially hard.
-If they’d seen what I had, would they have a different perspective?
+We’re not trapped.
+We could change the system if we wanted to, and maybe something else amazing would grow, just like in 1776.